ArthurClemens/polythene/docs/known-issues.md

 ### Notification

-Content is not centered vertically, because IE 11 needs a specific height.
-But hardcoding the height would prohibit the content from growing.
-To mitigate, add a style with specific height to the content:
+Content is not centered vertically, because IE 11 needs a specific height for the HTML element.
+But hardcoding the height would prohibit the content from growing, which is undesirable in most other cases.
+To mitigate this, add a style with specific height to the content:

 ~~~javascript
 Notification.show({